Menditect/documentation/additional/00-installation/install-playwright-browser.md

 3. `PlaywrightServer`.
 Use this option for Docker or other cloud hosted Playwright services if your Mendix App is running in the cloud.

 :::caution Mendix Cloud
-You must choose either `BrowserStack`, `PlaywrightServer` or `Azure` if your Mendix App is running in the Mendix cloud, because a `Locally` hosted Playwright server will not run there.
+You must choose either `PlaywrightServer` or `Azure` if your Mendix App is running in the Mendix cloud, because a `Locally` hosted Playwright server will not run there.
 :::

 ### Prerequisites